Guidelines/brochures | Date: 25/03/2020 | Ministry of Foreign Affairs

 - You can send your document by post.

-Documents that are sent in by post will be returned by first class post (A-post).
+Documents that are sent in by post will be returned by post.
 It is not possible to send documents for legalisation by recorded delivery; they must be sent in the ordinary post.
 Remember to indicate the country in which the document is to be used, and enclose a stamped, addressed envelope.
 The address of the legalisation office is given below.

 Documents that are sent with no return address, or that are returned to the Ministry (address unknown), or that are not picked up will be destroyed after six months.